d03n3rfr1tz3/esp32-divoom/README.md

 * ...
 * Profit

+## Configuration

+### Easy Configuration

+Well again, currently there is no easy way, but that might change in the future.

-### Configuration
+### Manual Configuration

-Currently you need to configure directly in your own `config_local.h` in the firmware before flashing.
+Currently you need to configure the firmware directly in your own `config_local.h` before flashing.
 This might change in the future.

 The default configuration `config.h` has a lot of empty values you very likely want to fill.
 To not run into problems with later updates, I recommend you to create a `config_local.h` with your own values.
 Here is an example: